eldardautovic/ucp-api/README.md

-# ucp-api
+# UCP API

-A simple API created for my recent User Control Panel.
+This is a simple RESTful API written in node.js with some simple authentication.